aerospike-examples/spark-aerospike-example/README.md

 ```

 Here we are creating 5 customers with a 5 star rating system and saving them to the Customers set of the configured
-(eg Business) namespace.
+namespace.
 The keys for these records will be the value in the `customer_id` column.

 ### Generate DataFrame of customer ids